These sourdough hamburger buns are a great way to use your starter in the summer, or anytime you’re craving a burger!

 Place on a greased baking sheet and flatten out into rounds.

-Allow to rise for 2-6 hours, or until quite puffy.
+Allow to rise in a warm place for 2-6 hours, or until quite puffy.

 Baking the Hamburger Buns: